Page: (fri)FRI architecture, Next:

 ]= cork (coded as ascii char 127) automatically added to the input

-stream every time new input is provided; like all ascii
+stream every time new input is inserted, to mark the end of the

 { { (ascii code 18) if found in the input stream, groups a block of